 Depreciation is recognised so as to write off the cost of each Asset less the estimated residual value over the estimated useful life of the Asset of 12 years, using the straight line method.
-The estimated residual value of the seven planes ranges from £32.0 million to £34.1 million (2020: £37.7 million to £40.1 million).
+The estimated residual value of the four planes ranges from £34.4 million to £34.8 million (2020: £44.4 million to £45.1 million).
 Residual values have been arrived at by taking the average amount of three independent external valuers and after taking into account disposition fees where applicable.
 During the annual financial report for the year ended 31 March 2021, it was determined that the use of soft values excluding inflation best approximates residual value as required by IAS 16.

 The depreciation method reflects the pattern of benefit consumption.
-The residual value is reviewed annually and is an estimate of the fair amount the entity would receive today if the Assets were already of the age and condition expected at the end of their useful life.
+The residual value is reviewed annually and is an estimate of the fair amount the entity would receive today.
 Useful life is also reviewed annually and for the purposes of the financial statements represents the likely period of the Group's ownership of these Assets.
-Depreciation starts when the Asset is available for use.
+Depreciation starts when the Assets are available for use.